WHAT ARE THE 5 MOST COMMON CAUSES OF 18 WHEELER ACCIDENTS IN TEXAS?

-Truck drivers are often made to meet unrealistic schedules and expectations.
+- Overscheduled Drivers – Truck drivers are often made to meet unrealistic schedules and expectations.
 Their schedules can have them driving many consecutive hours, pushing their rigs and bodies further than they are meant to in a given time.
-This can result in driver fatigue, poor decision making and worn out tires.
+This can result in driver fatigue, poor decision making, and worn-out tires.

-There’s a lot competing for the attention of truck drivers.
-Cell phones, radios and other drivers can all contribute to a truck driver taking his eyes off the road for a second.
+- Distracted Drivers – There’s a lot competing for the attention of truck drivers.
+Cell phones, radios, and other drivers can all contribute to a truck driver taking his eyes off the road for a second.
 Just like smaller vehicles, that’s all it takes for an accident to happen on the road.

-Jack-knifing is the unique reaction of a trailer to the truck cab when the trailer of the big rig skids forward, causing the whole rig to bend like a folding switchblade knife.
-18-wheeler jack-knifing is caused by forceful braking, faulty equipment or poor conditions on the road.
+- Jack-knifing – Jack-knifing is the unique reaction of a trailer to the truck cab when the trailer of the big rig skids forward, causing the whole rig to bend like a folding switchblade knife.
+18-wheeler jack-knifing is caused by forceful braking, faulty equipment, or poor conditions on the road.

 Learn more about serious truck accidents and why you should hire an attorney immediately if injured.